levbrousok/discordfivembot/README.md

 First download the files and extract them to your desktop (for easy use).
 Go to https://nodejs.org download the one that says "Recommend for most users".
-Open the file and at the top where it says "discordbot" or "discordbot-master" change the top to "cmd" and press "enter".
+Then go to https://git-scm.com/downloads and get the latest verison Open the file and at the top where it says "discordbot" or "discordbot-master" change the top to "cmd" and press "enter".
 Then type in "npm install".
 Once that has been completed you need to head over to "https://discord.com/developers/applications".